-The Volkswagen Group of America realized long-term benefits from the global capabilities and proactive approach.
+The Volkswagen Group of America realized long-term benefits from global capabilities and a proactive approach.

 Edward Rybicki, Process Integration Officer – National Sales Companies, Volkswagen Group of America

 We are putting together a 2018 IT strategy right now.
 It has, kind of, all your classical components of IT – the nuts and bolts and the hardware, and the process pieces.
 It also has a lot more things in terms of innovation and solutions, and really, tapping new and innovative solutions in the market, and looking for new and innovative partners to help us with that.

 Infosys showed the global capabilities that we're looking for in that space, enough to the fact that we, in the US, were willing to step out of the comfort zone of even our colleagues in Germany, and allow them to become our certified supplier in that space.
 And the results are there.
 The projects went in at almost a flawless rate, and Infosys has very much impressed our colleagues even in Germany.
 So, this has been a great success for us.

 Selecting and working with any supplier is more than about just dollars and cents.
 It does come down to the relationships and the delivery, and a factor of – Is this supplier someone that you really believe and trust as more of a partner?
 And in the cases where we have experience with Infosys, the answer is, yes!

 Reputation and trust is built over time, especially when you have a customer-vendor relationship.
 In the course of the time we've worked with Infosys, they've definitely shown that they're willing to kind of put their own skin in the game, if you will.

 Some of the things that Infosys has helped us with, absolutely, are in terms of launching our new and first vehicle built in America since the early ’80s, working with some of our SAP systems.
 All of those things have been critical – from changing our company as just an importer, to a manufacturer and even an exporter.